diku-dk/hpps-e2020-pub/modi-guide/README.md

 Then make sure you have HPC Notebook (should be default) and click "Spawn":
 ![Spawn MODI instance](screen-04.png "Spawn MODI instance on ERDA")

-After a small waiting perioed, you will get a Jupyter start page, and have access to the MODI front-end server.
+After a small waiting period, you will get a Jupyter start page, and have access to the MODI front-end server.

 For most systems, and MODI in particular, the front-end server is a trimmed down versions of the real servers.
 The machine has build tools matching the target servers, allowing you to compile and run small tests directly on the frontend.